codingbychanche/Read-ATR/0_bin/x86/Mac/atdir_man.md

 STAT	    	 = File Status *= write protected // 2= DOS 2.0 file // #= file deleted
 		   N= File has never been used // O= File is opened // U= File is in use

-FILENAME    	 = Of course, it's the name!
+FILENAME    	 = Filename
 EXT		 = The extension
 START	      	 = First data sector
-SECT	    	 = Number of sectors occupied by the file Bytes	    	 = File size in Bytes (summ of data bytes/ sector of the file)
+SECT	    	 = Number of sectors occupied by the file Bytes	    	 = File size in Bytes (sum of data bytes/ sector of the file)

 SECTOR CHAIN
 The 'adir' tool checks every file.
 Valid conditions to declare a file as OK are: